adobe/brackets/src/nls/README.md

 very difficult to resolve.

 Follow the link in the notification e-mail to the pull request if you need to determine which branch to edit.
+Once in the branch, navigate to the file to edit (same as you would in main repo) and click "Edit" button.
+Make any changes following directions for Editing an Existing Translation.

 Saved edits show up as a new commit, so they automatically show up in the original pull request.
 After making an update, add a comment to the pull request such as "Changes made -- ready for another review" to notify reviewer